allo-protocol/allo-v2/contracts/strategies/README.md

 2. What happens in case of a second registration, either in the case of a single registration or multiple registrations?
 3. Can the address that receives the fund need to be different from the recipient's identity?
 4. Which address is returned by `registerRecipient` and represents the `receipientId`?
-5. How does a recipient identify themselves?
-Is it through an address like msg.sender, do they need an identity registered at the `Registry` contract, or another mechanism?
-If through the Registry, can the pool creator set a custom registry?
-6. Does the pool manager need to approve the registration, or is it automatically approved?
+5. Does the pool manager need to approve the registration, or is it automatically approved?
 If automatically, How?
 Describe in detail.
-7. What additional data is needed and passed during the registration process, apart from the recipient's address?
+6. What additional data is needed and passed during the registration process, apart from the recipient's address?
-8. Is the `registerRecipient` function accessible to anyone, or is it restricted to specific roles or addresses?
+7. Is the `registerRecipient` function accessible to anyone, or is it restricted to specific roles or addresses?
-9. Are there any specific conditions under which the `registerRecipient` function can or cannot be called?
+8. Are there any specific conditions under which the `registerRecipient` function can or cannot be called?
-10. What steps are involved in changing the recipient's status from one state to another?
+9. What steps are involved in changing the recipient's status from one state to another?
-11. Are there any additional functions available to check or modify the recipient's status?
+10. Are there any additional functions available to check or modify the recipient's status?

 ### Allocator Eligibility Logic